 In accordance with GN.
-No. R. 982, as amended (07 April 2017), IAPs are granted an opportunity to review and comment on the DSR.
-Hard copies of the document will be placed at the venues listed below (Table 14).
-An electronic copy of the report will also be available on the Nemai Consulting website.
+No. R. 982, as amended (07 April 2017), IAPs were granted an opportunity to review and comment on the DSR.
+Hard copies of the document were placed at the venues listed below (Table 14).
+An electronic copy of the report was also available on the Nemai Consulting website.